OXFORD UNIVERSITY PRESS

 About the author:

-Alan Taylor is Professor of History, University of California, Davis.
-He is the author of William Cooper's Town: Power and Persuasion on the Frontier of the Early American Republic, which won the Pulitzer Prize, and American Colonies.
+Alan Taylor is Professor of History at the University of California, Davis.
+He is the two time Pulitzer prize winning author of William Cooper's Town: Power and The Internal Enemy: Slavery and War in Virginia, 1772-1832.
+He has also written Persuasion on the Frontier of the Early American Republic and The Civil War of 1812: American Citizens, British Subjects, Irish Rebels, & Indian Allies.

 Product details